-All share amounts presented in this Item 7 give effect to the 1-for-25 reverse stock split of our outstanding shares of Common Stock that occurred on April 16, 2018 and the 1-for-30 reverse stock split of our outstanding shares of Common Stock that occurred on February 11, 2020.
+All share amounts presented in this Item 7 give effect to the 1-for-30 reverse stock split of the outstanding shares of our common stock that occurred on February 11, 2020.

 Introduction

 This Management's Discussion and Analysis of our financial condition and results of operations is based on our financial statements, which management has prepared in accordance with U.S. generally accepted accounting principles.
 The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported revenues and expenses during the reporting periods.
 On an ongoing basis, we evaluate such estimates and judgments, including those described in greater detail below.
 We base our estimates on historical experience and on various other factors that management believes are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.